huijing/personal-website/content/blog/2020-06-14-lets-talk-about-web-monetization.md

     <li><a href="https://webmonetization.org/docs/api">Web Monetization</a>, <a href="https://webmonetization.org/specification.html">W3C Community Group Draft Report</a></li>
 </ul>

+There is quite a lot of technical detail in them, but still, it's pretty cool to see the process of introducing a new protocol to the web.
+As I mentioned earlier, there's a growing amount of content about web monetization, albeit slightly scattered and piece-meal at the moment.

 ## Why are you talking about Web Monetization?

 I'm one of the [Grant for the Web Ambassadors](https://www.grantfortheweb.org/post/ambassadors-hj-chen-and-cris-beasley) and if you poke around the stuff I do, you'll find that I pretty much do standard web developer things.